kshychko/ausdigital-nry/docs/1.0/index.md

  * The Gazetted address MUST contain a HOC Proof, comprised of two files, `proof.json` and `proof.sig`.
  * `proof.json` MUST be valid per the [`proof.schema`](https://github.com/ausdigital/ausdigital-nry/blob/master/docs/resources/1.0/spec/proof.schema) JSON schema specification.
- * `proof.json` MUST contain a PROTOCOL attribute, which identifies the protocol for processing the Merkel-DAG.
+ * `proof.json` MUST contain a PROTOCOL attribute, which identifies the protocol for processing the Merkle-DAG.
 The value of the PROTOCOL attribute MUST be `ausditigal-nry/1.0`.
  * `proof.json` MUST contain a SIG_DATE attribute containing an ISO 8601 formatted date and time string identifying when the notary notionally created the `proof.sig`
  * `proof.json` MUST contain a NOTARY attribute, which references the business identifier of the notary in URN format consistent with AusDigital DCL and DCP specifications.
  * `proof.json` MUST contain a `pub_key` attribute, which contains a public key (**TODO**: what format? how encoded?)